AdamPippert/OpenTaskSchema/README.md

 ## Overview

 The Open Task Schema (OTS) is a flexible schema for representing task hierarchies, supporting diverse use cases across industries and projects.
-JOTH enables interoperability by providing a common language for describing tasks, their dependencies, and associated metadata.
-This document outlines the proposed structure of JOTH v0.1, along with examples and guidelines for implementation.
+OTS enables interoperability by providing a common language for describing tasks, their dependencies, and associated metadata.
+This document outlines the proposed structure of OTS v0.1, along with examples and guidelines for implementation.

 ### Key Features